boi4/libpfasst-doc/content/libpfasst/_index.md

 This is bad, as you would usually try to synchronize data using `MPI_Bcast`, but you would have to come up with a root rank first.
 In an ordered setting, we know that rank 0 will remain the same process in both the old and the merged process sets, which makes process coordination much simpler.

-In this version of LibPFASST specifically, both `GROW` and `SHRINK` (in the space-parallel case `UNION` and `DIFFERENCE`) are used to grow and shrink.
+In this version of LibPFASST specifically, both `GROW` and `SHRINK` (in the space-parallel case `UNION` and `DIFFERENCE`) are used to resize the LibPFASST run.
 Furthermore, we need grid consistency after a resource change (so that processes in the same space pset are working on the same time step).
-Also, for a lot of coordination, assumptions on the rank of processes are made.
+Also, for a lot of coordination , assumptions on the rank of processes are made.
+For example, when choosing the root rank of a broadcast.

 The following is an illustration of how this would look like (`GROW` and `SHRINK` work analogously to `UNION` and `DIFFERENCE`):